Syncano/parse2syncano/README.rst

 Usage
 -----

-Currently supports only transfer the data.
-Tool takes the parse schemas and transform it to the Syncano classes.
+Currently supports only transferring data.
+This tool takes the Parse schemas and transform them to Syncano classes.
-Next step is to move all of the data between parse and Syncano.
+Next step is to move all of the data between Parse and Syncano.
 The last step is rebuilding the relations between objects.